 If your cat’s vomiting is simply due to hairballs, your veterinarian may recommend giving an over-the-counter hairball treatment daily to help the hair pass through your cat’s digestive tract.

 Never give your cat any medications—either prescription or over-the-counter products— unless directed to do so by your veterinarian.

 Many causes of cat vomiting can be prevented.
 Try these measures to keep your cat’s digestive system healthy:

 Consider your cat’s diet.
-Make sure your cat is eating a high-quality and balanced diet, and do not feed too many treats or table scraps.
+Make sure your cat is eating a high-quality and balanced diet, such as Wellness CORE Digestive Health recipes, and do not feed too many treats or table scraps.